zenml-io/blog.zenml.io/_posts/2022-07-07-great-expectations.md

 A similar, up-to-date version of this example can be accessed in [the ZenML GitHub repository](https://github.com/zenml-io/zenml/tree/main/examples/great_expectations_data_validation).

-### Set Up ZenML
+### Setup ZenML

-You can run the following to install zenml on your machine (e.g. in a Python virtual environment) as well as the Great Expectations and scikit-learn integrations used in the example:
+You can run the following to install ZenML on your machine (e.g. in a Python virtual environment) as well as the Great Expectations and scikit-learn integrations used in the example: